stefan-jeitler/change-blog/ReadMe.md

-# ChangeTracker - empower your releases
+# ChangeTracker - enhance your releases

 ChangeTracker is a web service that enables you to keep track of your releases and changes.